Green tea – miracle or myth?

 Green tea aids in weight loss

 Having green tea is a great add-on to a weight loss regime, as the beneficial compounds in the tea aid in body fat reduction.
 It also helps to maintain the weight, which is the most difficult part of the weight loss journey.
 Another way by which green tea helps in weight loss is by enhancing physical performance and endurance.
+Are you interested in other antioxidants and what they can do for you?
+Schedule a FREE 15-MINUTE CONSULTATION with Dr. Celaya.

 Green tea boosts immunity and lowers the risk of infection